Arts in Door County

 Tuesdays at 2:30 p.m. in Fish Creek: Concerts are held on the lawn of Noble Square from mid-June to mid-August.

-Wednesdays at 3 p.m. in Sister Bay: Concerts are held in the Beach Pavilion from mid-June to late August.
-In case of rain, concerts are held at the Village Hall.
+Wednesdays at 6 p.m. in Sister Bay: Concerts are held in the Waterfront Park stage from late June through Labor Day.
+Movies are shown at dusk most Saturdays.
+In case of rain, concerts are held at the Village Hall, also in Waterfront Park.

-Thursdays at 5 p.m. in Egg Harbor: Concerts are held at Harborview Park from mid-June to Labor Day
+Thursdays at 5 p.m. in Egg Harbor: Concerts are held at Harbor View Park from mid-June to Labor Day weekend.

 © Beth Gauper